anhnguyendepocen/bps-cogdev19-brms/readme.md

 # Software

-The required software for these workshops are all free and open source and will run identically on Windows, Mac OS X, and Linux platforms.
+The required software for this workshop is all free and open source and will run identically on Windows, Mac OS X, and Linux platforms.

 There are six main pieces of software to install: